HVAC Schools in Wyoming – Degrees & Certifications

 Indoor conditions may be equally unpleasant for technicians when heating or cooling equipment stops working.
 Some work sites are small, forcing technicians into small or cramped positions.
 Electrical shocks and injuries related to moving heavy equipment contribute to the high injury rates experienced by HVAC technicians.

-According to the BLS (May 2020), 66 percent of HVAC/R technicians work for contractors.
-Seven percent are self-employed.
+According to the BLS ( 2023), 67 percent of HVAC-R technicians work for contractors.
+Eight percent are self-employed.
 The remaining workers are employed by schools or retail and wholesale organizations.
-Technicians usually work full time, with overtime hours during peak seasons.
+Technicians usually work full-time, with overtime hours during peak seasons.

 To illustrate the abundance of openings in Wyoming’s HVAC industry, one need not look further than online job boards.
-Indeed (May 2021) posted several local listings at organizations like Johnson Controls, Long Building Technologies, and Vertiv Co, among many others.
+Indeed (January 2024) posted several local listings at organizations like Johnson Controls, Long Building Technologies, and Vertiv Group Corporation, among many others.

-Monster (May 2021) also has listings for mechanics and service technicians with jobs available at EMCOR Group, Advanced Thermal Solutions Inc., Absolute Electrical Heating and Air, and Union Wireless, among others.
+Monster (January 2024) also has listings for mechanics and service technicians with jobs available at Wyoming CAT, Sunbelt Rentals, Union Wireless, and Hoskinson Biotechnology, among others.

 HVAC Worker Salary in Wyoming

-The BLS (May 2020) reported that nationally, HVAC/R mechanics and installers receive an annual mean wage of $53,410.
-Wyoming technicians receive an annual mean wage of $50,970, which is slightly lower than the national average.
-Notably, the Missouri Economic Research and Information Center (MERIC 2021) stated that Wyoming is the 20th most affordable state in the country.
-This lower cost of living means that even a lower than average salary will go quite a bit further in Wyoming than it would in costlier nearby states like Colorado and Montana.
+The BLS (May 2022) reported that nationally, HVAC-R mechanics and installers receive an annual mean wage of $57,460.
+Wyoming technicians receive an annual mean wage of $56,530, which is slightly lower than the national average.
+Notably, the Missouri Economic Research and Information Center (MERIC 2023) stated that Wyoming is the 19th most affordable state in the country.
+This lower cost of living means that even a lower-than-average salary will go quite a bit further in Wyoming than it would in costlier nearby states like Colorado and Montana.

 The annual salary prospects for HVAC professionals nationally as compared to Wyoming were as follows: